UNFOLDING THE SECRETS OF ASHTANGA YOGA

 - Aparigraha: Non-covetousness

-Niyama, the second limb, works to achieve self-discipline and spiritual observance.
+Niyama, the second limb of Ashtanga Yoga, works to achieve self-discipline and spiritual observance.
 Regularly attending religious services, praying before meals, developing your own personal meditation practices, or making a habit of taking contemplative walks alone, are all examples of Niyamas in practice.

 The five Niyamas are: